furkanturan/Hardware-Accelerated-SigmaVPN/HW/readme.md

         | < S_AXIS           |
         |____________________|
 ```
-The operation starts with a DMA transfer from PS to NaCl Coprocessor through its S_AXIS port.
+The IP Core's execution starts with a DMA transfer from PS to NaCl Coprocessor through its S_AXIS port.
 The transfer should send the input data to the coprocessor that has the message to be encrypted togeter with the operation specific metadata, e.g., a command, message length, nonce.
 The strucutre of the input data will be discussed below in detail.
 As the coprocessor receives the data buffer, it immediately starts executing the operation.

 To transfer the results back to the PS, it configures the DMA from using its M_AXI_LITE port, and offers the output data to the PS using M_AXIS port.